-The Established Residential Designation seeks to retain the scale of existing buildings while allowing for additional housing units in the form of secondary suites and backyard suites, and in some areas, three and four-unit buildings.
-Shared housing will also be allowed to provide a wide range of housing options for individuals with housing needs or preferences that cannot be met by independent living.
+In recognition of the increased growth in population and recognized housing shortage in the Municipality, the Established Residential Designation will allow for greater flexibility in housing form and density.
+This will be achieved with a more permissive framework that allows a variety of ground-oriented forms of housing, including low-density uses, backyard suites, townhouses, and low-rise multi-unit dwellings.
+This will provide substantially more choice and diversity to the housing stock which is needed to support a rapidly growing population.
+Built form and urban design controls will support the preservation and adaptive reuse of heritage properties and ensure new developments are pedestrian-oriented, reflecting the human-scale and pedestrian first core concepts established in this Plan.
+Areas that have been identified as having heritage resources will be encouraged to develop in a way that is compatible with the existing building stock.
+(RC-May23/24;E-June13/24) Shared housing will also be allowed to provide a wide range of housing options for individuals with housing needs or preferences that cannot be met by independent living.
 To support complete communities, a range of compatible uses will be permitted within this designation including home occupations, urban agriculture, small-scale institutional uses, and other related uses.
 In addition, local commercial uses may be permitted by development agreement on corner lots to provide opportunities for small-scale commercial and community facility uses to locate in residential areas.

-The Established Residential Designation establishes five (5) zones to recognize and protect the diverse character of established residential neighbourhoods and control the location of different low-rise residential housing forms, and related land uses.
-The following describes these four established residential zones.
+The Established Residential Designation establishes five (5) zones to recognize the diverse character of established residential neighbourhoods, the value of heritage assets, and control the location of different low-rise residential housing forms, and related land uses.
+The following describes these five (5) established residential zones.
+(RC-May23/24;E-June13/24)